 But she, French President François Hollande and Italian Prime Minister Matteo Renzi – who with Britain's exit make up the three largest economies in the bloc – all rejected London’s suggestion that it should have a "clear view" of what its future trade relationship with the EU would look like before initiating the divorce.

-Merkel, Hollande and Renzi met on Monday in Berlin, and agreed "that there will be no informal or formal talks on the exit of Britain until an application has been filed to leave the European Union".
+Merkel, Hollande and Renzi met on Monday in Berlin, and agreed "that there will be no informal or formal talks on the exit of Britain until an application has been filed to leave the European Union".it

 The German chancellor reiterated that view in an address to the German parliament on Tuesday, adding that Britain would not be able "cherry-pick" the parts of the European Union it wants once negotiations begin.

 Merkel said she expected that Britain would want to maintain "close relations" with the EU once it leaves, though also signalling that it could not expect a business as usual approach.

 "Whoever wants to leave this family cannot expect to have no more obligations but to keep privileges," she said.

 Britain's reluctance to start divorce proceedings has led some countries to think there may be space for a solution to keep it in the bloc, with Poland's ruling party chief suggesting Monday there should be a second referendum.